Sucilsapkota/Hadoop-Installation/README.md

-# hadoop_installation
+# Hadoop and Big Data

-This repository is about installing hadoop on ubuntu.
+This repository is about installing hadoop on ubuntu and different programs.